The Difference Between Sanded Vs. Unsanded Grout For Backsplash Tile

 Ice Subway

-Get this look with MSI's Ice Subway 2x4x8 MM (Photo Credit: Houzz)
+Ice Subway 2x4x8 MM

-Grigio Chevron Mosaic
+Watercolor Grigio Chevron Tile

 Porcelain tile that resembles wood has been a big trend of late.
-Grigio Chevron Mosaic looks superb in a parquet-inspired chevron pattern.
+Watercolor Grigio Chevron Tile looks superb in a parquet-inspired chevron pattern.
 The soft gray tones of this backsplash tile complement the pattern, adding a sense of movement without totally dominating the room.
 It looks great in small backsplashes, and even better expanded over an accent wall.

-Featured: Eramosa Grey Porcelain Tile
+Grey Porcelain Tile

 Would you use wood as a bathroom backsplash?
 How about in the shower surround?
-With wood-look Eramosa Grey porcelain tile, it’s not a problem at all.
+With wood-look Grey Porcelain Tile porcelain tile, it’s not a problem at all.
 This nature-inspired tile is available in two plank-shaped sizes, so you can install it in modern-style rows as shown here, or staggered for a more traditional look.
 Matching grout enhances its realism.

 Even the most complex-looking backsplash tile mosaics can be a DIY installation when you have the right tools — and the right grout.
 Choose your favorite tile first, then consider the ideal spacing for your backsplash designs, and the rest will be a simple matter of following instructions.
 You’ll be a tiling pro in no time.